alejandrocampos97/CSIS4385_Capstone_Project_2026/README.txt

-# This forlder will serve as the main repository of my 2026 Spring semester capstone project.
+# This folder will serve as the main repository of my 2026 Spring semester capstone project.